-You'll find our critical illness and total permanent disability for Children's Critical Illness Cover definitions and the relevant requirements in section 4.
+You'll find our critical illness and total permanent disability for Children's Critical Illness Cover definitions and the relevant requirements on pages 50 and 71.

-If we pay a claim under Standard Children's Critical Illness Cover, this won't affect your Life or Critical Illness Cover.
+If we pay a claim under Standard Children's Critical Illness Cover, this won't affect your Critical Illness Cover.

-- you were aware of an increased risk of the child suffering the critical illness or meeting the requirements for total permanent disability for Children's Critical Illness Cover before the latest of: - the start date of your cover, - the date the child was adopted by, or started to reside with and became financially dependent on the person covered, - the date Standard Children's Critical Illness Cover was added to your cover, or - the latest restart date
+you were aware of an increased risk of the child suffering the critical illness or meeting the requirements for total permanent disability for Children's Critical Illness Cover before the latest of: